DataCorrupted/FoNCO/README.md

 ### src

 All the codes should be here.
-No codes written so far.
-SQP will be referenced.